 100 K.W.
 Parsons' Radial Flow Steam Turbine alternator with Generator, partly sectioned

-100 K.W.
-Radial Flow Steam Turbine alternator with Generator, by C. A. Parsons and Company, Newcastle upon Tyne, Tyne and Wear, England, United Kingdom, 1891.
-Partly sectioned; (Radial flow, for the Cambridge Electric Supply Company installed in 1892)
+Partly sectioned 100 K.W.
+Radial Flow Steam Turbine alternator with Generator, built by C. A. Parsons and Company, Newcastle upon Tyne in 1892 for the Cambridge Electric Supply Company.

 - Motive Power

 Cite this page

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero

 Descriptions and all other text content are licensed under a Creative Commons Attribution 4.0 licence